foreverpersist/Document/android/build-iso.md

 #Author: persist
-#Abstract: how to make android x86 iso image with mkisofs
+#Abstract: explain how to make android x86 iso image with mkisofs

 # Structure